 Happy Friday!
-Somehow we are almost halfway through November…seriously, how has this happened?!
-Christmas commercials are playing and you know the Black Friday shopping deals are already online!
+Somehow we are over halfway through November…seriously, how has this happened?!
+Christmas commercials are playing and you know the Black Friday shopping deals have been online for weeks already!
 I guess I can’t deny it anymore–the holiday season is on its way!

-If you have a family that cooks like mine does, there is no such thing as a “healthy” dish at Thanksgiving or Christmas dinner!
-You’ve got rich, heavy sauces, lots of butter, and lots of sugar at every turn!
-So if you’re responsible for a certain dish, try making some healthy substitutions.
-For example, at last year’s Thanksgiving, I made sweet potatoes with Greek yogurt, and overall they were well received.
-And Christmas I made Brussels sprouts (yes, I’m that girl…haha).
-But here’s my advice: don’t advertise that your dish is healthy to the family…or you may have more leftovers than you wanted!
+If you have a family that cooks the way mine does, then there is no such thing as a “healthy” dish at Thanksgiving or Christmas/Hanukkah dinner!
+You’ve got rich, heavy sauces, lots of butter, and pounds of sugar at every turn!
+So if you’re responsible for a certain dish, try making some “lighter” substitutions.
+At this point, my family knows I’ll have something “healthy” up my sleeve for side dishes.
+I usually make a roasted Brussels sprouts dish and try to make baked goods from scratch with simple ingredients.
+But here’s my advice based on personal experience: don’t advertise to the family that your dish is healthy…let the food “speak” for itself!